m4rreo/but-u-r-not-red-flower-bro/README.md

 # My first website!

 Learning to make websites in HTML.
-My first project!!
+My first project - a flower that predicts the future.

 ## What's here?
 - Pretty red flower I drew by myself